Oxley railway station

-Oxley railway station is located on the Main line in Queensland, Australia.
-It serves the Brisbane suburb of Oxley.
+Oxley is a railway station operated by Queensland Rail on the Ipswich/Rosewood and Springfield lines.
+It opened in 1874 and serves the Brisbane suburb of Oxley.
+It is a ground level station, featuring one island platform with two faces and one side platform.

 History

 Oxley station was first opened in 1874.
 During the 1890s, a brick structure was built that still survives today.

 In 2010, as part of the quadruplication of the Main line from Corinda to Darra to accommodate Springfield line services, a pair of tracks were built on either side of the existing two, with the western track receiving a new platform.